Elevate Your AR-15 Build with These Top Lower Receivers

 I prefer having the option to add an enhanced trigger guard, which is also why the DoubleStar stripped lower is so valuable.
 You can customize this lower with the parts you want to run, and it is compatible with all AR-15 lower parts.

-4. Best Premium Complete Lower: Battle Arms Development
+4. High-End Tactical/Competition Lower: Battle Arms Development

 Specs: